 Your brain is shooting signals to your body and it is up to you to listen.

-Caveat: I will admit that I am a firm believer that at certain times you need to go past those points of pain to make strides in fitness.
+Caveat: I will admit that I am a firm believer that at certain times you need to go past those points of pain to make strides in a fitness program like Beachbody On Demand (read more in this Beachbody On Demand review).
 Your body has certain limits and if you can train your brain to move past those limits you can discover a whole new world of possibilities.

 But there is a time and a place for everything.
 Sometimes you will cross that threshold and other times you will damage your body.

 So how can you distinguish between the two?

 1. Experience – How long have you been doing this?
 Whether it be running, lifting or fighting it is important to look at your experience.
 If you haven’t been doing it for a while then it’s probably best to err on the side of caution.
 Your muscles are getting used to this exercise.
 Let them adjust before you push forward.